faizwajidkhatri/SQL-Creating-a-database/README.md

 # SQL-Project
-Create a Database Schema and Table Relationships
+Create a Database Schema and Table Relationships for a Logistic Company's Data